DLRA Logo Dry Lakes Racers Australia

 north of Yulara

 Lake Amadeus is a huge salt lake in the area of Uluru (Ayers Rock), located in the southwest corner of Australia's Northern Territory.
 Due to the aridity of the area, it is usually almost totally dry.
-In times of sufficient rainfall, it is part of an east-flowing drainage system that eventually connects to the Finke River.

 Nearby landmarks are: Uluru (Ayers Rock), Kata Tjuta (Olga Rocks) and Mount Conner.